-- It is the responsibility of everyone within the college to protect children and adults at risk of abuse or neglect. - Staff should not assume that someone else will take action. - Staff must always act in the interest of the child or adult at risk.
-0 - Staff should ensure they read Part 1 and Annex A of 'Keeping Children Safe in Education' (2022) - The General Data Protection Regulation (GDPR) and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping people safe. - o Information can be shared without consent to keep an individual at risk safe from neglect or physical, emotional, or mental harm, or if it is protecting their physical, mental, or emotional wellbeing. - o Where possible, consent should be sought from the individual before information is shared.
+- This policy applies to all staff at Expanse Learning College across all sites (Hereafter the college) - o It is the responsibility of everyone within the college to protect children and adults at risk of abuse or neglect. - o Staff should not assume that someone else will take action. - Staff must always act in the interest of the child or adult at risk. - Staff should ensure they read Part 1 and Annex A of 'Keeping Children Safe in Education' (2024) - The General Data Protection Regulation (GDPR) and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping people safe. - o Information can be shared without consent to keep an individual at risk safe from neglect or physical, emotional, or mental harm, or if it is protecting their physical, mental, or emotional wellbeing. - o Where possible, consent should be sought from the individual before information is shared.